francesco-pittacolo/CTF-Tools/README.md

-Tools for CyberChallenge 2025 A/D CTF
+Tools for CyberChallenge 2025 A/D CTF.
 Use attack_template.py as main function